Here you will find a collection of zoo writing prompts that students of all ages love.

 36. Compare and contrast any two of your favorite zoo animals.

 39. Plan a zoo-themed party for you and your friends.
-Use the 5Ws + H to describe everything you will do and have with your guests.
+Describe everything you will do and have for your guests.

 40. How does responding to zoo writing prompts improve your writing skills?